April 18, 2013

 The parents of Moshe Hirt, who was wounded in Gaza, were brought to Israel thanks to El Al and the head of Moshe's yeshiva.

-The parents of Moshe Hirt, an American soldier who was wounded during Operation Protective Edge in Gaza, were able to fly to Israel to visit their son thanks to El Al, Israel’s national airline, and the head of Moshe’s yeshiva.
+The parents of Moshe Hirt, an American soldier who was wounded during Operation Protective Edge in Gaza, were able to fly to Israel to visit their son thanks to El Al, Israel's national airline, and the head of Moshe's yeshiva (rabbinical academy).

-"Unfortunately, he was injured in Khan Younis in Gaza, when a wall that collapsed hit him on the head, we were updated about his injury and we were in contact with his mother, got some guys together and went to the Tel Hashomer Hospital to visit Moshe,” he added.
+"Unfortunately, he was injured in Khan Younis in Gaze, when a wall that collapsed hit him on the head, we were updated about his injury and we were in contact with his mother, got some guys together and went to Tel HaShomer hospital to visit Moshe," he added.

 "When we left the hospital I called his parents and gave them an update.
 We then found out that because the international airlines were cancelling flights to Israel, Moshe’s parents were unable to come to Israel,” said Gross.